 I’d recommend getting a plugin that adds a title and a rel=”nofollow” checkbox to the insert link popup box: I use Title and Nofollow For Links and it works a treat.

 Creating nofollow links with HTML code

-Otherwise, if you’re happy to tweak HTML code, this is what you need to change.
-A dofollow (normal) link will look like this:
+If you’re happy to tweak HTML code, this is what you need to change.
+A follow (normal) link will look like this:

 To make it nofollow, add rel=”nofollow” as shown in bold below:

 <a href=”http://NOTDRESSEDASLAMB.com” rel=”nofollow”>

 It gets a little complicated if you want it to open in a new tab (this should be something you do more often than not so visitors don’t leave and forget about your site) – you need to add in target=”_blank“ as below:

 But remember, both Blogger and WordPress give you a checkbox when creating links that make it open in a new tab.
 I’d recommend you do it that way, it’s less messy and avoids tiny mistakes in HTML that could mean your link doesn’t work at all.

 What happens if you don’t change relevant links to nofollow?

 Nothing will happen straight away – even Google isn’t capable of checking every link on every site and decide whether it should be a nofollow link or a follow.
 Your blog won’t be immediately shut down if you forget to change a link to nofollow when it clearly should be that way.